Thanks for visiting…..Please check out some of my recently published work….

 The growth in online magazines has opened up a vast worldwide market for articles, poetry, and stories.
 They have replaced the many general interest magazines that once filled the newsagents shelves.
 Fortunately there remains a large number of printed specialists’ magazines, and it is likely to remain that way for some time.
 So whatever our craft or sullen art may be, there will probably still be a print magazine to satisfy our particular interest for now.

 Having written for many years I have accumulated a substantial WIP file.
 Articles that were never finished, needed editing or further research.
 Stories that suffered rejection.
 Or, as in the majority of cases, simply been usurped by another more interesting idea.

 So this month I employed the poor-month freezer approach.
 Rather than adding to the existing store, I have used what was already there.
-After a year or two it is surprising how a fresh approach can be applied to revitalise something neglected for so long.
+After a year or two of it is surprising how a fresh approach can by applied to revitalise something neglected for so long.